TOP 10 SURFING TIPS FOR INTERMEDIATE SURFERS

 ABOUT SWELL BALI

-Swell Bali is a purpose-built surf hotel and surf camp right in the centre of Bingin, a short walks to several different surf spots for surfers of all levels.
+Swell Bali is a purpose-built surf hotel and surf camp right in the centre of Bingin and a short walk to Bingin and Dreamland as well as several other different surf spots for surfers of all levels.
 The original Swell Surf Camp is located on the North Coast of the beautiful Dominican Republic, in the Caribbean

 About me: My name is Clare and I am the co-owner of Swell, I am 56 years old and love surfing the Bingin waves with my group of surf buddies.
 On most morning you will see me out in the water with my longboard.